jmquigley/util.fixture/README.md

 > Test fixture library

-A testing fixture library to simplify managing the lifecycle of a test.
+A testing fixture class to simplify managing the lifecycle of a test.
 A testing fixture in this context is set of static artifacts or templates that are copied/loaded into a test, used for that test, and then destroyed when complete.
-The library looks for fixtures in `./test/fixtures`.
+The class looks for fixtures in `./test/fixtures`.
 This directory contains a set of additional directories where each of these sub directories represent a fixture that can be used by name in a test.  e.g.

     ./test/fixtures/some-test

 This would contain a usable fixture named `some-test`.
-The name of the fixture is used by the library to copy/load it.
+The name of the fixture is a parameter to the function constructor.
 The usage below explains how.

 ## Installation